Strongylocentrotus purpuratus: Genome

 Increasing carbon dioxide concentrations affect the epigenome, gene expression, and phenotype of the purple sea urchin.
 Carbon dioxide concentration also reduces the size of its larvae, which indicates that fitness of the larvae could be negatively impacted.

 Ecology

 The purple sea urchin, along with sea otters and abalones, is a prominent member of the kelp forest community.
-The purple sea urchin also plays a key role in the disappearance of kelp forests that is currently occurring due to climate change.
+The purple sea urchin also plays a key role in the disappearance of kelp forests that is currently occurring due to climate change; when urchins completely eliminate kelp from an area, an urchin barren results.
+The purple sea urchin cohabits with the red urchin (Mesocentrotus franciscanus) and the two species exhibit niche partitioning.

+Relation to humans

 Use as food

 Sea urchins like the purple sea urchin have been used for food by the indigenous peoples of California, who ate the yellow egg mass raw.

 In California, the peak gonad growth season (and therefore peak of edibility) is September–October.
 Early in the season, the gonads are still growing and the yield will be smaller.
 From November onwards the gonads are developed, however harvesting stress can induce spawning, decreasing quality.